mvdam/nextjs-webpush/ARTICLE.md

 I would highly recommend using the `standalone` [build option for Next.js](https://nextjs.org/docs/pages/api-reference/next-config-js/output#automatically-copying-traced-files) because without it could trigger some errors during the Azure deployment.
 Make sure to set `output: 'standalone'` in `./next.config.js`.

-Next [create a free Azure account](https://azure.microsoft.com/en-us/free) if you don't have one yet and log in.
+Next [create a free Azure account](https://azure.microsoft.com/en-us/free) if you don't have one yet and/or [log in](https://portal.azure.com).
 We will use the free tier so no need to add credit card information :-).

 Now click on `Create Resource`:

 <img src="./assets/create-resource.png" alt="Click Create Resource." />

-Search for `Static Web Apps` and click on `Create` -> `Static Web App`:
+Search for `Static Web App` and click on `Create` -> `Static Web App`:

 <img src="./assets/new-static-app.png" alt="Click Create Static Web App." />